Sunday, December 27, 2020

 Here's a painted turtle that I met on a sandy path in the pine barrens.
 I've been known to pull off a road when I see one of these trying to cross, and go back to pick it up and carry it safely to the other side.

 Lastly, this week I was working in the yard on a sunny day and made a pile a leaves.
-When I picked up the pile later this little garter snake had crawled underneath.
+When I picked up the pile later this little garden snake had crawled underneath.
 What a perfect spot for a snake: concealed, damp, and warmed by the sun.

 Sunday, October 11, 2020